726567696F6E/TodoApi/README.md

 It has a Weatherforecasts endponit per default.
 You can view your current API using the swagger: https://localhost:7190/swagger/index.html
+If you receive a net::ERR_CERT_AUTHORITY_INVALID error you will have to import the certificate into trusted root certificates.
+Download the certificate from Edge and save it.
+Open mmc.exe as administrator and add the plugin Certificates for User account.
+Right click certificates under Trusted root certificates->All activities->Import and select the downloaded certificate.

 ## Database-first approach
 If you already have a database, you can scaffold your model classes and DataContext based of the tables in the database.